AutoAndEasy/autoopenconnect/README.md

-This is use for auto install openconnect on your system.
+This is used to install openconnect on your system automation.

 INSTALL
 Read the README file in the platform dir.
 After run the script ,your openconnect can connect your cisco vpn.